 Why this works:

-How you can use this framework: Tell your audience about a list of negative things according to an authoritative source.
+How you can use this framework: Tell your audience that you achieved a goal by doing “this one thing”.

 Examples of this framework in action: